KevinKra/AWS_resources/courses/DynamoDB.md

 - **Every index belongs to a table, what is this table called?
 What would an example of this be?**

   > The table is called a base table.
 Every index must have a base table.
-Music table could be a base table, the index (global in this case) could be called GenreAlbumTitle and would at a minimum have the partition and sort keys of the base table as attributes in addition to a unique partition and sort key derived from attributes projected from the base table.
+Music table could be a base table, the index (global in this case) could be called GenreAlbumTitle and would, at a minimum, have the partition and sort keys of the base table as attributes in addition to a unique partition and sort key derived from attributes projected from the base table.

 - **Does DynamoDB maintain indexes automatically?
 What does this mean?**

-  > When you add, update, or delete an item on the base table, DynamoDB adds, updates, or deletes the corresponding item in any indexes belonging to that table.
+  > Yes.
+When you add, update, or delete an item on the base table, DynamoDB adds, updates, or deletes the corresponding item in any indexes belonging to that table.

 - **What is the term used for copying attributes from a base table into an index?**